 The X-A10 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X-A1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.

-Advantages of the Fujifilm X-A1:
+Arguments in favor of the Fujifilm X-A1:

 - More heavily discounted: Has been available for much longer (launched in September 2013).

-Arguments in favor of the Fujifilm X-A10:
+Advantages of the Fujifilm X-A10:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).